 13. Tsutomu Yamaguchi

-The only officially recorded survivor of both the atomic bombs detonated in Japan, in Hiroshima and Nagasaki during World War II, Tsustomu Yamaguchi was just 29 years-old when he narrowly avoided death twice in three days.
+Tsustomu Yamaguchi was just 29 years old when he narrowly avoided death twice in three days.

-Just two miles from ground zero on August 6, Mr Yamaguchi suffered a perforated eardrum and upper body burns.
+He was just two miles from Hiroshima’s ground zero on August 6, yet only suffered a perforated eardrum and upper body burns.

 The Nagasaki native then returned to his hometown, only to get caught up in the second blast on August 9, just as he was relaying news of his previous ordeal.